codeborne/klite/server/README.md

       get("/hello") { "Hello World" }
       post("/hello") { "You posted: $rawBody" }

-      // or take routes from annotated functions of a class (better for testing) annotated<MyRoutes>()
+      // or take routes from annotated functions of a class (better for unit tests) annotated<MyRoutes>()
     }